Your Conversion Rate Optimization Guide for Better Results

 CRO, Funnels & Ad Campaigns

-The sales funnel is an essential aspect you need to work on while trying to increase your conversion rate. in fact, the success of every online business is strongly linked to the conversion funnel.
+The sales funnel is an essential aspect you must work on while increasing your conversion rate.
+The success of every online business is strongly linked to the conversion funnel.
 And you can get a better understanding of what the conversion funnel means through the AIDA model:

 - Awareness/Attention: A user is interested in a specific topic and discovers your website/brand.

-- Interest: The user visits your website and tries to find out if you can help them with their problem.
+- Interest: The user visits your website to find out if you can help them with their problem.
 This is how they become a visitor.

 - Desire: The visitor finds your brand helpful and considers the possibility of you fulfilling their needs.